Tuesday, September 29, 1992

 Awards:

-Staley said the album was semi-conceptual, “dealing with…personal anguish and turmoil, which turns into drugs to ease that pain, and being confident that that was the answer in a way.
+Staley said the album focused on “personal anguish and turmoil, which turns into drugs to ease that pain, and being confident that that was the answer in a way.
 Then later on the songs start to slip down closer and closer to hell, and then he figures out that drugs were not, and are not, the way to ease that pain.”
 WK

 Them Bones was, as Cantrell said, about “mortality, that one of these days we’ll end up a pile of bones.”
 WK He wrote Dam That River after a fight with Kinney in which Kinney broke a coffee table over his head.
 WK Cantrell and Staley wrote Rain When I Die about their girlfriends.
 WK Sickman grew out of a challenge from Staley to Cantrell to “write the sickest, darkest, most fucked up and heaviest thing he could write.”
 WK